FeatureBaseDB/www/content/blog/terraform-experiment.md

 ### Setup
-First, install the awesome terraform, a cloud provisioning tool from hashicorp.
-Its basically just putting an executeable in your path, but the install process is decribed in detail at [Hashicorp](https://learn.hashicorp.com/terraform/getting-started/install.html)
+First, install the awesome terraform, a cloud provisioning tool from [HashiCorp](https://www.hashicorp.com/).
+This basically requires putting an executable in your path, but the install process is described in detail at [HashiCorp](https://learn.hashicorp.com/terraform/getting-started/install.html)

-Once this is installed you have to craft a few files that describe what cloud provider to connect to and how to set it up.
+Once this is installed, you have to craft a few files that describe which cloud provider to connect to and how to set it up.
 The links below are the ones I use for GCP (Google Cloud Platform), and those files assume you have exported your google credentials to a local file `credentials.json` file from the GCP dashboard and you use an RSA key